Students who fulfil a caring role at home often have many additional responsibilities aside from school. A young carer may be:

 Awareness raising activities across the whole school.

-Wood Green maintain close links with OCC Young Carers services to provide the best possible support to students in and out of school.
+Wood Green maintain close links with OCC Young Carers service and other Young Carers services.

 We aim to understand and meet the needs of students who fulfil a caring role at home and encourage parents/carers to let us know if their child is a young carer.